tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-15-building-digital-garden.md

 So what if I could build the digital garden I want right here using Jekyll using nothing more than folders and text files?

+## How it all works

+For those that aren't so interested in the technical details you can skip past this section.

  from realizing that I could build something out of simple text files (in markdown) and folders.
 These files and folders ares